-Requisites.-1.
-Several glass pipettes; if cultures are not required, one will be enough.
+Requisites. - I. Several glass pipettes; if cultures are not required, one will be enough.

-- 2. Clean slides and cover-glasses.
+2. Clean slides and cover-glasses.

-- 3. Bunsen burner or spirit-lamp.
+3. Bunsen burner or spirit-lamp.

-- 4. Löffler's methylene blue; also the materials for Gram's staining.
+4. Löffler's methylene blue; also the materials for Gram's staining.

-- 5. Balsam.
+5. Balsam.

-- 6. Tubes of gelatin if cultivations have to be taken.
+6. Tubes of gelatin if cultivations have to be taken.

 Method.-Break off the extreme tip of one of the glass pipettes and insert into one of the vesicles around the dark papule in the centre of the lesion; it may be necessary to make a puncture with a sterilized needle before this can be done.
 If the fluid does not rise spontaneously into the pipette, break off the other end and suck gently, watching the column of fluid so that it does not get into your mouth.
-It is safer to use a pipette with a wide mouthpiece plunged with cotton-wool (Fig. 14), or, best of all, to suck up the fluid by means of an india-rubber nipple.
+It is safer to use a pipette with a wide mouthpiece plugged with cotton-wool (Fig. 13, b).